Bersvend Salbu

 Bersvend Salbu (born 15 September 1968) is a Norwegian farmer and politician for the Socialist Left Party.

-He served as a deputy representative to the Parliament of Norway from Hedmark during the term 2013-2017.
+He served as a deputy representative to the Storting from Hedmark during the term 2013-2017.
 He also served as the mayor of Tynset Municipality from 2007 to 2015.
+He was re-elected in 2011.
+He was the first ever mayor from his party in Tynset Municipality.